Genes and gems with Retina Specialists

 Retina Specialists’ winter educational evening for optometrists had both genes and gems on the menu.

 Associate Professor Andrea Vincent kicked the evening off with a story fit to tug the heart strings.
 It concerned a two-year-old boy from Christchurch with suspected early onset Leber congenital amaurosis (LCA), a group of inherited retinal diseases characterised by severely impaired vision or blindness, typically presenting between birth and five years of age.
 The condition causes degeneration and/or dysfunction of photoreceptors and, in some cases, other body organs, such as kidneys, may become affected.
-There are four common gene mutations associated with LCA, including RPE65.
+There are many gene mutations associated with LCA, including RPE65 and AIPL1, and this boy had two mutations in AIPL1.

 At the time of referral, no measure of vision could be obtained, but the prognosis was that because he had two mutations of the gene he would generally have few photoreceptors left by the time he was five.
 In effect, left untreated, he would have had no useable vision by the time he started school.